 The process of removing an arrest or conviction from an individual’s criminal record is called an expungement.
 The defendant must file a Motion to Expunge the record to remove the entry.
 Historically, aggravated battery convictions could not be expunged.
 However, new law has now provided a means to expunge a aggravated battery conviction in Louisiana if certain requirements are met.

 If you need a lawyer for Aggravated battery in Louisiana, Carl Barkemeyer may be able to help.
-He has defended clients charged with Aggravated battery in Louisiana for over 14 years.
-He is a criminal defense attorney in Baton Rouge that defends clients charged with Aggravated battery in most parishes and cities in Louisiana.
+He has defended clients charged with Aggravated battery in Louisiana for over 18 years.
+He is a criminal defense attorney in Louisiana that defends clients charged with Aggravated battery in most parishes and cities in Louisiana.
 Hiring the best defense lawyer for Aggravated battery is the first decision you should make after receiving the charge.
 Do not wait until you start going to court for the Aggravated battery in Louisiana.
 If you can, hire your criminal lawyer immediately after you’ve been arrested so he can start to try to get you the best resolution possible.
-Contact our Aggravated battery lawyer in Louisiana by calling (225) 964-6720.
+Contact our Aggravated battery lawyers at the Barkemeyer Law Firm in Louisiana.

 §34.
 Aggravated battery